freeCodeCamp/guide/pages/docs/certificates-guide/use-appendto-to-move-elements-with-jquery/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Use appendTo to Move Elements with jQuery"
+title: "Use appendTo to Move Elements with jQuery"
+parent: "certificates-guide"
 ---

 jQuery has a function called `appendTo()` that allows you to select HTML elements and append them to another element.